-The following LLC documentation must be provided:
+One of the following LLC documentations must be provided:

-- Articles of Incorporation. - Operating Agreement with Ownership Breakdown or Addendum.
+- Articles of Incorporation and proof of ownership or - Operating Agreement with Ownership Breakdown or Addendum.

 10.3.3.
 CORPORATIONS, LIMITED AND GENERAL PARTNERSHIPS

 Vesting in the name of a partnership or corporation is acceptable under any Investment Property program.
 Sellers must ensure loans vested in a business entity are solely business-purpose loans for the purchase or refinance of an investment property.